notrabs/RRCG/README.md

 ### Data flow

 Ports are data.
 Data is Ports.
 Don't worry what the type system might say.
 Write code as you usually would.
+RRCG will create and connect chips when necessary to execute operations.

 ```c#
 public void ExampleCircuit()